dujanhung/evtsbx-mod-template/README.md

 # features

-in short, this repo has many utility for validations.
+this repo has many utility for validations.

-## JSON validator
+## file validations

-validate JSON files in GHA.
+validate JSON and Lua files in GHA.